-Fall 2015: In the fall, you will begin your journey with the Dorothy Day Social Justice Living Learning Community by attending orientation at your service site at a pre-scheduled time during the first two weeks of the semester.
-The following week, you will begin service at your site.
-During your first semester in this program you will be taking PHIL 1001, Philosophy of Human Nature, with Fr.
-James Flaherty.
+Fall Semester: In the fall, you will begin your journey with the Dorothy Day Social Justice Living Learning Community by signing up to work for an organization partnered with the DDSJLLC program during the Service Learning Sign-Up Night.
+Details about Sign-Up Night are given during the first week of classes.
+Mid-September, you will begin service at your site.
+During your first semester in this program you will take PHIL 1001, Philosophy of Human Nature, with Dr. Ericka Tucker.
 An overnight retreat will be scheduled in the month of September so that you may become familiar with other participants and begin to understand a shared definition of social justice.
-In the course of this semester you will be expected to do 30 hours of service at your site, which breaks down into 3 hours per week.
+In the course of this semester you are required to do 30 hours of service at your site, which breaks down into 3 hours per week.

-Throughout your year in the Dorothy Day Social Justice Living Learning Community you will be given the opportunity to learn from the community and begin to identify needs within it.
-You will be offered many opportunities for reflection and discussion with your RAs, the Diversity Peer Educator in Straz, and the Service Learning Program staff throughout the year as well.
-As a member of the DDSJLLC you will be encouraged to become more aware of the needs of the community and you will become a leader and an advocate among your peers.
+Throughout the year, you will identify community assets and needs while learning valuable lessons from the communtiy.
+There are many opportunities for reflection and discussion with your RAs, the Diversity Peer Educator in Straz, and the Service Learning Program staff throughout the year as well.
+As a member of the DDSJLLC you are encouraged to become more aware of the issues that affect the community and become a leader/advocate among your peers.